mads195/MadsMauiLib/README.md

 # Mads195.MadsMauiLib
 MadsMauiLib is a library for the Mads195 Maui Framework.
 It is a collection of classes and functions that are useful for developing applications with the Maui Framework.
 ## New Features (May 2025)
+**Card**
+- Card is a control that can be used to display a title, text and inner content that can be child controls from the calling app.
 **DateTimePicker**
 - DateTimePicker is a simple select type picker control allowing the independent selection of hours and minutes.
 **DateTimeFormatConverter**